sncoker/wp-iris-project/wordpress-site.md

    - Clear existing SEO values
    - View last import date

+### To View Sample SEO Data
+1. Click "Pages" in the menu
+2. Click the link for "Anti-Human CD3 Monoclonal Antibody (Clone UCHT1)"
+3. Look for the Yoast SEO window to view the imported SEO data (if the import has been done)

 ## WP IRIS Code Generator

 The WP IRIS Code Generator helps you create IRIS classes from your mySQL database structure.